Tips For Holiday Travel With Varicose Veins

 Five Travel Tips for Varicose Veins

 When flying, try to walk the cabin aisle whenever possible.
-Sitting cramped in a seat for long hours can be hard for anyone but for someone with vein problems, it’s even harder.
+Sitting cramped in a seat for long hours can slow down blood flow in your legs.
+Take regular breaks to walk, stretch, and flex your leg muscles to keep the blood flowing .
 If driving, take breaks to get out and walk for a short time.

 When the flight doesn’t allow you to get out of your seat, lift your heels like you’re getting on your tiptoes to engage your calf muscles.
 This allows the blood to pump from the heart which is key for vein health.